kazurayam/mitmproxy-lesson/docs/index.md

             String bodyText = driver.findElement(By.tagName("body")).getText();
             assertThat(bodyText).contains("Login successful");

-            // successful in capturing the network traffic? assertThat(messages).hasAtLeastOneElementOfType(InterceptedMessage.class);
+            // successful in capturing the network traffic?
+(12) assertThat(messages).hasAtLeastOneElementOfType(InterceptedMessage.class);

+            // consume the captured messages
+            Path output = too.resolveOutput("testCaptureNetworkTraffic.txt");
+            consumeInterceptedMessages(messages, output);              // (13)
+        }

+        /**
-            // print out the captured messages into a file File output = too.resolveOutput("testCaptureNetworkTraffic.txt").toFile();
+         * print the stringified InterceptedMessages into the output file
+         * @param messages List of InterceptedMessage objects
+         * @param output Path to write into
+         * @throws FileNotFoundException when the parent file is not there */ void consumeInterceptedMessages(List<InterceptedMessage> messages, Path output) throws FileNotFoundException {
             PrintWriter pr = new PrintWriter(
+                    new BufferedWriter(
+                            new OutputStreamWriter(
-                    new BufferedWriter(new OutputStreamWriter(new FileOutputStream(output),
+                                    new FileOutputStream(output.toFile()),
                             StandardCharsets.UTF_8)));
             for (InterceptedMessage m : messages) {
                 pr.println(m.toString());
             }